rschristopher/ischristtrue.com/src/modern-views/index.md

 And as Kirillov in The Possessed says:
 > If there is no God, then I am God.

-Dostoyevsky, with a profound insight from orthodox Christianity, distinguishes between the God-man Jesus Christ and the man-god, the new being who is coming up from the earth to become god.
+Dostoyevsky, with a profound insight from orthodox Christianity, "distinguishes between the God-man Jesus Christ and the man-god, the new being who is coming up from the earth to become god" (Fr.
+Seraphim Rose).

 And even earlier than Nietzsche and Dostoyevsky, we find other prophetic voices such as Heinrich Heine.
 In his 1834 book, *Religion and Philosophy in Germany*, he writes,